mnr/writing-wip/dimensions_living_book/gretalastchapter.md

 "Because you signed an NDA?"
 I play the four of spades for six points.

 "No," Greta laughs.
 "Because these spoken words don't have what it takes to describe it.
-What happens after you die is so much more complex and wonderful than we can understand.
 Explaining it is kind of like talking to chickens, right?
 We'll be happier if we don't try to puzzle it out."

 The round ends with Greta at twenty-eight, I have twenty-three.
 I pause, take a drink of water.
 What do you ask a ghost, or whatever it is I am talking to?
 How to get rich?
 How to be all-powerful?
 Where did I misplace my keys?

 "Will you see Gene?"

 "I hope so.
 He's my soul mate. *Always* has been, *always* will be.
-I'm told Heaven will be different than here.
-No marriage, but life like angels.
 I'm looking forward to it."

 I deal, we put cards in the crib.
 Greta plays the eight of clubs.
 I play a seven for two points.
 Greta plays another seven for an additional two points.
 Greta 30, Mark 25.